 Centrifugal compressors are one of the most commonly used gas compression systems across a variety of industries.
-For a centrifugal compressor, the two most critical components in achieving high stage performance and good flow range are the impeller and diffuser.
+For a centrifugal compressor, the impeller and diffuser are the two most critical components in achieving high-stage performance and good flow range.

-Over the years ADT has been involved in thousands of compressor designs across all different specific speeds and applications and has developed considerable fluid dynamic knowledge to systematically design high performance compressors.
-Here is a summary of some of the main adverse fluid phenomena that cause drop in performances in these critical compressor components.
+Over the years ADT has been involved in thousands of compressor designs across all different specific speeds and applications and has developed considerable fluid dynamic knowledge to design high-performance compressors systematically.
+Here is a summary of some of the main adverse fluid phenomena that cause drops in performances in these critical compressor components.

 Compressor Design Process

 The first step in the design of any compressor is to identify the required specific speed regime of the compressor.
-This will dictate the meridional shape and hence the general flow direction through the pump.
-For example, a low specific speed compressor is likely to be a radial or centrifugal type, whereas a high specific speed compressor is likely to be of mixed flow or axial type.
+This will dictate the meridional shape and the pump's general flow direction.
+For example, a low specific speed compressor is likely to be a radial or centrifugal type.
+In contrast, a high specific speed compressor is likely to be of mixed flow or axial type.
 From the required specific speed, we can identify the main flow phenomena and loss mechanisms dominant in that particular range (see figure below).
 For example, leakage and secondary flow effects are more dominant in lower ranges, whereas profile/shock losses and corner separation in diffusers take priority in the higher ranges.

 Reduction of Secondary Flow in Industrial Radial Impellers

-An appropriate choice of blade loading can help to reduce the pressure jump in the aft part of the blade at the shroud and increase it in the forepart, and vice versa for the hub, and this helps to reduce ΔCp that is driving the secondary flow.
-By reducing these gradients of reduced static pressure, it is then possible to eliminate secondary flows on the suction surface and this results in a much more uniform exit flow from the impeller.
+An appropriate choice of blade loading can help reduce the pressure jump in the aft part of the blade at the shroud and increase it in the forepart, and vice versa for the hub, which helps to reduce ΔCp that is driving the secondary flow.
+Reducing these gradients of reduced static pressure makes it possible to eliminate secondary flows on the suction surface, resulting in a much more uniform exit flow from the impeller.

 Shock Control in Transonic Centrifugal Compressors